Parisa-Bagherzadeh/Virtual-Painting/README.md

 This is a virtual painting program using MediaPipe framework</br>
-There are three color can be selected:</br>
+There are three colors can be selected:</br>
 * Green (default color)</br>
 * Red </br>
 * Blue </br>